Memorial Day Parades in the Greater Buffalo Area

 Cassadaga Lakes Memorial Day Boat Parade

-The Clarence Memorial Day Parade 11 am.
-Starting at Rock Oak and ending at the Town Park.
-Please join us at the Town Park to celebrate the dedication of the Clarence Veterans Memorial.
+The Clarence American Legion Memorial Day Parade begins at Kraus Road at 11am; Service at 12pm at the Clarence Town Park (10405 Main Street).
 Thank you to all who helped make this happen.

 Collins Center Parade